sebvol/HMC_project/README.md

 ## Getting started 🚀

-**We provide necessary informations to run our code and doing the simulation.**
+**We provide necessary informations to run our code and do the simulation.**

 ### Particle Filter